 In 2.5 years of round-the-world travel to many countries where muggings are commonplace, I never once had anything stolen.
 I was never held at gunpoint.
 I was never robbed.
-The situations where things got a bit hairy were ones I chose to be a part of: climbing Putucusi with a busted rib, hopped up on diclofenac; taking a rickety boat through the Sumbawa straight with nary a lifejacket in sight; sticking it out in Bangkok while the city tore itself asunder; perching myself precariously atop a minivan barrelling across Indonesia with a goat in my lap.
+The situations where things got a bit hairy were ones I chose to be a part of: climbing Putucusi with a busted rib, hopped up on diclofenac; taking a rickety boat through the Sumbawa straight with nary a life jacket in sight; sticking it out in Bangkok while the city tore itself asunder; perching myself precariously atop a minivan barreling across Indonesia with a goat in my lap.
 With the exception a fleece in Bolivia and a few errant socks, I never lost anything at all.

 Until I came back to the States.